Exploring $\widetilde{R}_2$ Leptoquarks and Majorana Neutrinos via same-sign dimuons at the HL-LHC: Search strategy for at the HL-LHC

 \section{Search strategy for $\widetilde{R}_{2}$ at the HL-LHC}

+The simulation pipeline is similar to what we had used in our previous work~\cite{Saha:2025npi}.
+In this section we discuss the kinematic distribution of the signal and background processes and explain the background processes in detail in the following section.
 In Fig.~\ref{fig:kinematicdistribution_direct}, we present the kinematic distributions of the transverse momentum of the leading jet ($p_T^{j_1}$) and ($H_T$) for both signal and background processes.
 Here, $H_T$ is defined as the scalar sum of the transverse momenta of all visible particles,

 The choice of these kinematic observables is motivated by the clear separation they provide between signal and background event distributions.
 We present the distributions separately for the symmetric and asymmetric modes of LQ production, including both pair and single production, for the benchmark scenario with $M_{\widetilde{R}^{2/3}_2} = 1~\text{TeV}$ and $M_N = 50~\text{GeV}$.
 The kinematic distributions for $\widetilde{R}^{\mp 1/3}_2$ are largely similar to those of $\widetilde{R}^{\pm 2/3}_2$, except in the case of asymmetric production where they do not contribute.
 For this reason, we do not present them separately. \\